Whats The Roman Numeral For 100

 While Roman numerals may not be ideal for complex calculations, their enduring presence in clock faces, book chapters, and commemorative inscriptions speaks to their unique aesthetic appeal and historical significance.
 They remind us that mathematics is not just about abstract equations; it's also about symbols, stories, and the enduring legacy of human ingenuity.

 Now that you've explored the world of Roman numerals, what will you do with your newfound knowledge?
 Perhaps you'll impress your friends with your ability to decipher the date on a building cornerstone, or maybe you'll simply appreciate the classical elegance of a clock face.
-Whatever you choose, take a moment to reflect on the lasting impact of ancient Rome and the power of symbols to connect us to the past.
+Because of that, whatever you choose, take a moment to reflect on the lasting impact of ancient Rome and the power of symbols to connect us to the past.
 Share this article with others who might be interested in learning about Roman numerals, and let's keep the legacy of this fascinating numerical system alive!